-Version Effective date Summary of changes 3.0 Changes to reflect: Reliability forecasting guideline and methodology consultation draft determination; and Changes from 3 June 2024 under the National Electricity Amendment (Integrating energy storage systems into the NEM) Rule 2021.
+Version Effective date Summary of changes 3.2 31 July 2025 Changes to reflect National Electricity Amendment (Updating Short Term PASA) rule 2022.
+Changed PASA Availability from MW capacity within 24-hour recall to MW capacity within a participant-specified recall period.
+3.1 24 April 2023 Changes to reflect: Reliability forecasting guideline and methodology consultation final report; and Changes from 3 June 2024 under the National Electricity Amendment (Integrating energy storage systems into the NEM) Rule 2021.
+3.0 Changes to reflect: Reliability forecasting guideline and methodology consultation draft report; and Changes from 3 June 2024 under the National Electricity Amendment (Integrating energy storage systems into the NEM) Rule 2021.
 2.2 7 September 2020 Final version following consultation.
 Updated RSIG to reflect changes to the Rules and to the Procedure for the Exercise of Reliability and Emergency Reserve Trader.
 The updates also provide clarification around factors to be considered by AEMO in determining whether an ESOO update or change in MT PASA inputs is warranted.
 2.1 31 August 2020 Updated to reflect the introduction of the Interim Reliability Measure 2.0 25 June 2018 Update RSIG to be consistent with Rules clause 4.8.4A and new format 1.4 10 May 2018 Changes related to MT PASA - Reliability Assessment Methodology following the recommended solution proposed by Ernst & Young (EY) and suggested by consulted persons during the RSIG consultation.
 Updated intermittent generation and network constraint approach used in ESOO.
 1.3 10 October 2016 Update RSIG in accordance with Schedule 2 of the National Electricity Amendment (Energy Adequacy Assessment Projection timeframes) Rule 2016 No. 3.
 1.0 18 December 2015 Initial version following consultation.